University Handbook, Appendix E:

 - All eligible voters shall have the opportunity to vote by secret ballot for representatives from their respective unit.

 Each caucus shall go back no further than the final ballot to find replacements for vacancies.
 When the names on the final ballot are exhausted, a special election will be called at the time of the vacancy to fill the vacancy.
+In the event the names on the final ballot are exhausted and yearly elections are in process, the vacancy may be filled utilizing the current elections.
+This will be handled on a case-by-case basis in consultation with the caucus chair and election committee.

-- In the event of reorganization of the colleges, the extension, the library, or the general administration, representation on the senate of these groups will remain unaltered until after the next regularly scheduled election.
+- In the event of reorganization of the colleges, extension, the library, or the general administration, representation on the senate of these groups will remain unaltered until after the next regularly scheduled election.

 Article III.
-Organization of the Faculty Senate
+Faculty Senate Organization

 Section A. Officers